AnanyaBalwant/KIVIME-Mental-Health/README.md

 This application is designed to provide mental health support and information but is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of qualified health providers with questions about medical conditions.

 ---

-**Made with ❤️ for mental health awareness and support**

-*If you find this project helpful, please give it a ⭐ star on GitHub!*